How Long Does Underwriting Take? A Timeline

 The Underwriting Approval Process Broken Down

-Let’s take a look at what the overall mortgage process looks like, from application to closing, and see how long each step typically takes and how underwriting fits into that process.
+Let’s cover what the overall mortgage process looks like, from application to closing, and see how long each step typically takes and how underwriting fits into that process.

 Loan Application And Preapproval: A Few Days